ekazaev/route-composer/README.md

 #### 6. Post Routing Task

-Post routing task will be called by a router **after it will successfully finish navigation to the target view controller**.
+A post-routing task will be called by a router **after it successfully finishes navigating to the target view controller**.
 You should extend `PostRoutingTask` protocol and implement all necessary actions there.

-*Example: You need to log in to your analytics an event every time user lands on a product view controller:*
+*Example: You need to log an event in your analytics every time the user lands on a product view controller:*

 ```swift
 class ProductViewControllerPostTask: PostRoutingTask {